SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 China, starting in a similar situation as Japan, resisted the interconnectivity revolution and suffered because of it.
-Initially, China resisted free state
+Initially, China resisted free trade,